Letter from Voltaire to Marie-Jean-Antoine-Nicolas De Caritat (Marquis De) Condorcet, dated 18 July 1774.

 Detailed Summary:

-In this letter, the writer expresses profound gratitude and humility for the kind words received from Monsieur, emphasising the value of such sincere expressions of friendship.
-They also voice disdain for the contemporary literary scene and its lack of appreciation for true talent, lamenting that only superficial works seem to gain favour.
-Additionally, the writer reflects on the unfortunate circumstances of Mr de Laharpe and others in their time, while noting their relief at the dismissal of a deceitful legal case.
+In this letter, the writer expresses profound gratitude and humility for the kind words received from Monsieur in the July issue of Mercure, emphasising the value of such sincere expressions of friendship.
+The author also conveys disdain for the contemporary literary scene and its lack of appreciation for genuine talent, lamenting that only superficial works seem to gain favour.
+Additionally, the writer reflects on the unfortunate circumstances of Mr. de La Harpe and others of their time, while noting his relief at the dismissal of a deceitful legal case.
 The letter concludes with a request to retain Monsieur’s favour, which the writer finds deeply comforting.

 The manuscript is bound with other documents in contemporary red morocco.